How many bins should I have?

 To reduce the risk of your bins being stolen or damaged, please put your bins out no earlier than the day before your collection day, and bring them back in as soon as you can after they’ve been emptied.

-You can arrange additional general waste, recycling or garden organics services from Council for a fee.
+You can arrange additional general waste, recycling or garden organics services from us for a fee.
 The service is charged per bin, per year and the cost is added to the rates for the property.

 If you regularly have more rubbish than you can fit in your bin, there are other ways to increase your bin space without getting another service.